Continually Updated Clinical Reference

 • Exercise with transtelephonic monitoring/surveillance

-Heart rate recovery (HRR) after maximal exercise is a predictor of all-cause mortality.
-In a 2006 study, Streuber et al hypothesized that aerobic exercise training could increase HRR in patients with heart failure because it has been shown to be accelerated in athletes and improved in patients with CAD after cardiac rehabilitation.
-They conducted a retrospective study of 46 patients with heart failure who had completed a phase 2 aerobic cardiac rehabilitation program with entry and exit maximal stress tests.
-The results indicated that even short-term aerobic training can favorably modify HRR in patients with heart failure who have low exercise capacity.
+Heart rate recovery (HRR) following maximal exercise has been found to be a predictor of all-cause mortality.
+In a 2006 study, Streuber and colleagues hypothesized that aerobic exercise training could improve HRR in patients who have suffered heart failure, because athletes are known to have accelerated HRR, while cardiac rehabilitation has been shown to positively effect such recovery in patients with coronary artery disease (CAD).
+[20] The authors conducted a retrospective study of 46 patients with heart failure who had completed a phase 2 aerobic cardiac rehabilitation program with entry and exit maximal stress tests.
+The results indicated that in patients with heart failure who have low exercise capacity, even short-term aerobic training can aid HRR.

 Indications

 Cardiac rehabilitation initially was designed for low-risk cardiac patients.
-Now that the efficacy and safety of exercise have been documented in patients previously stratified to the high-risk category, such as those with CHF, the indications have been expanded to include such patients.
-Exercise training benefits persons with the following cardiac conditions:
+Now that the efficacy and safety of exercise have been documented in patients previously stratified to the high-risk category, such as those with congestive heart failure (CHF), the indications have been expanded to include such patients.
+[22, 23] Exercise training benefits persons with the following cardiac conditions:

 • Recent myocardial infarction